How Did You Get Your Name? November 8, 2009

 I really don’t give much thought to my son being gay anymore.
 It’s just one part of who he is, but certainly doesn’t define him as a human being.
 I was disturbed though when he came to me last night and told me how upsetting it was when several young men chanted, “Yes on 8!” when he and his boyfriend walked by.
 Ian is a peaceful person, and it was all he could do to not say something.
 And of course, you always think of just the right thing to say afterwards.
 But hate, even though Ian knows it stems from ignorance, still hurts.

 So when my friend TIna, who also has a gay son, emailed this morning that she’s going to attend a peaceful march tonight to protest the passage of “Yes on 8,” I said count me in.
 She and some of our friends marched last weekend.
 They sent me pictures of them holding their placards.
-What I was most impressed with was that most of those who showed up don’t have a gay child.
-They went because they thought it was the right thing to do.
+What impressed me most was that most of those who showed up didn’t have a gay child.
+They were there because they thought it was the right thing to do.
 They believe in equal rights for all Americans.

 So now it looks like it’s going to be a gay day.
 I can think of a lot of things I’d rather be doing on a Saturday night.
 But the stakes are just too high.
 We’re not talking about one of THOSE people.
 We’re talking about my son.